 Throughout the university residency, the Fassiotto scholar will confer periodically with a New York University faculty member who serves a as Research Consultant and who are both aware of the Scholar's project and knowledgeable in their field.
 The Research Consultant is able to offer collegial discussion, professional and constructive criticism, and information on New York City and NYU resources.
 The Network identifies each Research Consultant and provides the contact information of the Consultant during the general orientation meeting.
 The ties that develop between Research Consultants and Network Scholars often become the basis of ongoing professional relationships that last well beyond the period of direct participation in the Scholar-in-Residence program.

 Information on your Research Consultant is provided at the Scholar-in-Residence orientation meeting, or earlier when possible.
 Assignments will be made based on the availability of NYU faculty members during the summer.

-The Grimes Scholar is required to attend the Scholar-in-Residence orientation meeting scheduled on the first day of the residency.
+The Fassiotto Scholar is required to attend the Scholar-in-Residence orientation meeting scheduled on the first day of the residency.
 At that time about University resources and program particulars, including: receipt of NYU ID Card, Research Consultant assignments, Washington Square campus tour, and a calendar of events.

 HOW TO APPLY

 If you are interested in applying to the Michael E. Fassiotto Summer Scholar-in-Residence program, please submit your complete application as a PDF attachment to firstname.lastname@example.org or fax ONE complete copy to the Faculty Resource Network office at 212-995-4101.